ldevernay/SOS2/README.md

 * As a user, I can check at a glance which are the languages used on a project.
 * As an administrator/dev, it is easy for me to add a new project.

+### Branches
+There three branches :
+* master : code which is deployed in production.
+* staging : code which is deployed in pre-production to be tested.
+* dev : the branch for all contributors to push on.